 By Ferrell Foster

-Ferrell Foster is senior content specialist for care and communication.
+Ferrell Foster, D.Min., is senior specialist for care & communication with Prosper Waco.